 Our Chisel Plane is a very handy half-sized version of the original Stanley No. 97.
 Bronze body and cap, Cherry knob, Stainless Steel blade adjuster with hefty 3/16" blade.

-The blade is bedded at 12°, making the included
+The blade comes with a 25° bevel bedded in the tool at 12°, making the included cutting angle 37°.

 We use Manganese Bronze for the body.
 Castings are fully stress-relieved, a process that removes inherent stresses and ensures that the tool will remain flat and true.
 The cap is also Manganese Bronze.
 Cherry knob, other parts are Brass and Stainless Steel.